mciocchi/atomic_d6/README.md

 "Any sufficiently advanced technology is indistinguishable from magic." ~~**Arthur C. Clarke**

-Magic in *Atomic D6* is a **freeform, narrative-driven system.** Casters are allowed to declare any spell effect, as long as it's within their area of expertise.
+Magic in *Atomic D6* is a **freeform, narrative-driven system.** Casters are allowed to attempt any spell, but the difficulty is determined by the GM.

 ## **Casting a Spell**